 Basic Biochemistry [Lecture] (3.0) (Liberal Arts)

 This course should be considered for those in need of remediation for chemistry and biology in pursuit of degrees in Biology, Chemistry, Biochemistry or Nursing.
 It will cover basic language of chemical principles during the first two thirds of the semester including dimensional analysis, atomic theory and structure, composition of matter, periodic table relationships, formula and equation writing, chemical reaction, solution chemistry, and acid/base chemistry.
 It will also include biology during the last one third of the semester, including proteins, carbohydrates, lipids and nucleic acids.
 It is recommended for students who have not had any previous chemistry or biology, or who have had these more than 5 years ago, or who did poorly in previous chemistry and biology courses.
 This course may not be applied toward a chemistry major or minor, or a biology major or minor.
 The foundational concepts covered in this course will provide students with the ability to analyze God's creation using chemical and biological principles.
+Offered on demand.

 Introduction to Research and Scientific Communication [Lecture] (2.0) (Liberal Arts)